altwalker/altwalker/docs/tests-structure.md

         """Will be executed before executing any step from this model."""

     def tearDownModel(self):
-        """Will be executed after executing any step from this model."""
+        """Will be executed after executing all step from this model."""

     def vertex_a(self):
         pass